joaofranciscosantos/babel-plugin-i18n/README.md

 ```

 ### Plugin Options
-source: the location of dictionary file containing all translations.
+`source` the location of dictionary file containing all translations.
 Defaults to `/.dictionary.json`.

-target: which function is going to do the translation.
+`target` which function is going to do the translation.
 Defaults to `i18n`.

-language: set a language.
+`language` set a language.
 Defaults to `en`.
 ```json
 {
   "plugins": [["@joaofranciscosantos/babel-plugin-i18n", {"language": "pt"}]]